-The wood used to construct the home, cabins and dock was harvested and milled from this property.
-The abundant flora lend the grounds complete privacy from the neighboring properties as well as create a virtual wildlife sanctuary.
+The wood used to construct the home, cabins, and dock was harvested and milled from this property.
+The abundant flora lends the grounds complete privacy from the neighboring properties as well as creates a virtual wildlife sanctuary.

-Access is level through a large gated entrance off HWY 35 directly onto the property.
+Access is leveled through a large gated entrance off HWY 35 directly onto the property.
 No shared driveways or easements here.
-Power lines are all underground as to not impede the view.
+Power lines are all underground so as to not impede the view.
 The orchard is being converted to Organic and the tax benefits are immense.

 Active Waterfront Listings

 Median prices for residential listings settled up from last month to $4.25M, while land prices eased down to $1.5M.
-With such limited inventory of both residential and land listings, median price trends have become erratic with higher priced listings coming on and off the market.
+With such a limited inventory of both residential and land listings, median price trends have become erratic with higher-priced listings coming on and off the market.
 The overall trend is that active listing prices have essentially doubled over the past 12 months.